USA 2025. Tesla Retains EV’s Top Spot With A Large Margin Despite Downturn

 Automotive Industry Trend and Outlook

 Despite the uncertain economic landscape, the US vehicle market seems to be holding firm.
-YTD figures up to September 2025 reported a 4.6% surge while totaling 12,29 million units.
+After an initial period of contraction during the early months, sales turned positive again.
+Overall, full-year figures grew by 2.1% to 16,29 million units

 The country’s industry is now at a pivotal juncture, shaped by technological shifts, geopolitical pressures, and changing consumer demand.
 While China retains global volume leadership, success in the US will depend on strategic diversification.
 For example, some automakers are reshoring production, such as GM’s multi-billion-dollar shift from Mexico to US plants, to strengthen resilience and competitiveness.